 Replace Victoria Arch with widened bridge

-The widening works will create a duel-carriageway and a five metre wide footway/cycleway on both sides beneath the new bridge.
+The widening works will create a dual-carriageway and a five metre wide footway/cycleway on both sides beneath the new bridge.
 This will improve north and southbound traffic flow, as well as provide safe and user-friendly extra space for pedestrians and cyclist.

 The new bridge will also support Network Rail’s longer term objective of delivering additional rail capacity on the main lines through Woking.

 To achieve these aims, it is necessary to acquire all properties located on ‘The Triangle’, an area of land surrounded by Guildford Road, Victoria Road and Station Approach, immediately south of Victoria Arch.
 The site, once acquired, will be cleared and enable the delivery of a replacement bridge and development of more than 300 homes.

 Surrey County Council, Woking Borough Council and Network Rail are the key partners in developing this scheme.
 There is already well established joint governance arrangements in place between the parties and are fully engaged with a trusted professional team that has the necessary expertise to deliver the scheme.